Liquor Control Commission

 The Commission also acts on matters delegated by the Commissioner, which include but are not limited to: review and approval of final liquor permits; substitute permittee applications; patio requests and additional consumer bars; and other matters that come before the Commission for consideration and adjudication.

-- William Rubenstein, West Hartford -- Chair
+- Jonathan A. Harris, West Hartford -- Chair

 - Angelo Faenza, West Hartford